dotnet/docs/docs/standard/io/Pipelines.md

 To solve the preceding problem, the `Pipe` has two settings to control the flow of data:

-* `PauseWriterThreshold`: Determines how much data should be buffered before calls to <xref:System.IO.Pipelines.PipeWriter.FlushAsync*> pauses.
+* <xref:System.IO.Pipelines.PipeOptions.PauseWriterThreshold>: Determines how much data should be buffered before calls to <xref:System.IO.Pipelines.PipeWriter.FlushAsync*> pauses.
-* `ResumeWriterThreshold`: Determines how much data should be buffered before calls to `PipeWriter.FlushAsync` pauses.
+* <xref:System.IO.Pipelines.PipeOptions.ResumeWriterThreshold>: Determines how much data should be buffered before calls to `PipeWriter.FlushAsync` pauses.

 The `ResumeWriterThreshold` controls how much the reader has to observe before writing can resume.